-If you have any other questions, please ask a librarian or contact the Stark Media Services directly!
+If you have any other questions, please ask us or contact the Stark Media Services directly!

 Welcome to the Film Studies Resources LibGuide!
 Here you'll find information about how to find research materials like articles and books, how to locate films and videos to watch, and where to go to learn about what's going on in the Pittsburgh film community.
 Please feel free to contact the Staff of Stark Media Services Center if you have any questions or suggestions, or if you require any additional assistance!